bdragon300/go-asyncapi/docs/go-asyncapi/content/features/references.md

 {{< hint warning >}}
 The files, which are referenced by the `$ref` field, are resolved relatively to the search directory (current working directory by default), not to the file where the reference is placed.
-Use `--file-resolver-search-dir` cli flag to change this directory.
+Use `--resolver-search-dir` cli flag to change this directory.

 For example, the reference `foo.yaml#/bar/baz` inside the `/path/to/spam.yaml` will be resolved as `/search_dir/foo.yaml#/bar/baz`, not as `/path/to/foo.yaml#/bar/baz`. **The second option is not supported yet.**